chukiagosoftware/software-engineer-blog/hugo-blog/content/posts/tripadvisor_scrape.md

 ---

-"I needed to gather as Hotel reviews as possible to process them with RAG (Retrieval Augmented Generation).
-The goal is to input hotel reviews to LLMs for a Generative AI based assistant and find the best hotels in any given city.
+The goal: I need to gather as many Hotel reviews as possible to process them with RAG (Retrieval Augmented Generation).
+All results will be input as hotel reviews to Generative AI (GenAI) LLM models such as Gemini, Llama, Grok, Claude and ChatGPT for a Generative AI based assistant which finds the best hotels in any given city.

 However, it turns out that the available Hotel APIs are not very charitable.
 Google Places and Yelp only give you five hotel results per city, even with a paid plan, and TripAdvisor has a difficult to understand pay as you go model.
 Expedia and Booking also restrict access to their prized reviews behind an obscure API pay model.